-- Marriott, and
+- IHG, and

 Similar to the airline transfer partners above, your Chase Ultimate Rewards points will transfer 1:1 to all of these hotel partners.

-Award nights range from 5k-30k points and the math on per point redemption value can easily go up and over 2 cents per point.
+Award nights range from 5k-30k points and the math on per-point redemption value can easily go up and over 2 cents per point.
 Hyatt cash and points bookings can also be a fantastic value.

 What about that Chase Ultimate Rewards Travel Portal?

-Here are some factors to consider.
+For Chase travel portal bookings, here are some factors to consider.

-When transferred effectively, your UR points can have you sitting in airplane seats you previously thought were too expensive and on your way to bucket list destinations!
+When transferred effectively, your Ultimate Rewards points can have you sitting in airplane seats you previously thought were too expensive and on your way to bucket list destinations!

 Which Chase Ultimate Rewards transfer partner has given you the most value?